FWC: Elderly St. Lucie County woman killed by gator

 FWC said the woman who was killed was 85 years old.

 Residents told WPTV that the woman was walking her dog when an alligator grabbed it.
-She tried to get the dog away from the reptile but somehow fell victim to the gator as well.
+She tried to get the dog away from the reptile but somehow fell victim to the gator.
+The dog survived the attack.

 Sheriff Ken Mascara said the alligator was close to 11 feet long.